 Burmese Pythons: Management

-The NPS partnered with the Nature Conservancy for a two year program to conduct several training workshops for early detection and rapid response teams for large exotic snakes.
+- NPS partnered with the Nature Conservancy for a 2-year program to conduct several training workshops for early detection and rapid response teams for large exotic snakes.

-The NPS partnered with the University of Georgia (UGA) in maintaining and enhancing an Everglades invasive animal web and mobile reporting system for a five year period.
-As part of this endeavor, an iPhone application developed by UGA to report invasive animals has recently been released.
+- NPS partnered with the University of Georgia (UGA) in maintaining and enhancing an Everglades invasive animal web and mobile reporting system for a 5-year period.
+As part of this endeavor, an iPhone application developed by UGA to report invasive animals was released.

-The NPS has supported the Florida Fish and Wildlife Commission Nonnative Pet Amnesty Program including an adoption and reporting hotline - a 3 year and 8 months agreement.
+- NPS supported the Florida Fish and Wildlife Commission Nonnative Pet Amnesty Program -- including an adoption and reporting hotline -- a 3-year and 8-months agreement.

-The NPS supported a five year program with the US Geological Survey (USGS) studies of ecological impact assessment, visual searching, and monitoring protocol development.
+- NPS supported a 5-year program in cooperation with the U.S. Geological Survey (USGS): studies of ecological impact assessment, visual searching, and monitoring protocol development.

-The NPS has installed invasive species exhibits in neighboring parks and natural areas (i.e., Coe Visitor Center, Oasis VC, Crandon Park, the Deering Estate, and ZooMiami).
+- NPS installed invasive species exhibits in neighboring parks and natural areas (Coe Visitor Center, Oasis Visitor Center, Crandon Park, the Deering Estate, and ZooMiami).